Gillette Stadium: 2026 FIFA World Cup

-Gillette Stadium will host seven matches during the 2026 FIFA World Cup: five group stage, one Round of 32, and one quarterfinal.
-It is one of eleven US venues selected to host matches during the tournament.
-During the event, the stadium will be temporarily renamed to "Boston Stadium" in accordance with FIFA's policy on corporate sponsored names.
+Gillette Stadium hosted seven matches during the 2026 FIFA World Cup: five in the group stage, one in the Round of 32, and one in the quarterfinals.
+It was one of eleven US venues selected to host matches during the tournament.
+During the event, the stadium was temporarily renamed to "Boston Stadium" in accordance with FIFA's policy on corporate sponsored names.